 About Me

-For 10 years prior to joining Verivue, Steve served at various times as chief architect, chief engineer, head of product innovation, and vice president of platform technologies for IONA Technologies, acquired by Progress Software in September 2008.
+Prior to Arista, Steve worked on distributed databases at Basho Technologies and Internet video systems at Verivue, a media distribution startup.
+Earlier in his career, Steve served at various times as chief architect, chief engineer, head of product innovation, and vice president of platform technologies for IONA Technologies, acquired by Progress Software in September 2008.
 Steve was also IONA’s first and only Fellow.
 Steve joined IONA in December 1996 to start IONA’s US-based Engineering organization and to lead the development of IONA’s next-generation Adaptive Runtime Technology (ART), a highly flexible and high performance distributed computing engine that powered a number of IONA’s products.
 Prior to that, he worked on software and hardware in various engineering positions at Hewlett-Packard, Apollo Computer, and Texas Instruments.